 Although, his ending is far more forgivable and understandable than Tella’s in my opinion (my friend would stubbornly argue that both should be tossed into the ocean).
 When the end came along I was dumbstruck, not from being surprised or shocked but just…WHAT THE HECK, TELLA???
-I feel horrible for Scarlett and all that she was put through to win this “game” of Legend’s.
+I felt horrible for Scarlett and all that she was put through to win this “game” of Legend’s.
 Legend really is a master of games and manipulations.
 As hard as Scarlett tried it soon became maddening and impossible to separate the real from the act.
 I feel so bad for poor Scarlett.
 I mean in many ways Caraval made her stronger, braver, freer, but there’s no way it didn’t also traumatize her a little.

 What happens beyond this gate may frighten or excite you, but don’t let any of it trick you.

 Okay then, Legend, I’ll keep my reality hat on.
 This should only have lasted for the beginning but the whirlwind of events didn’t manage to blow it off my head.
 I unfortunately remained aware and detached from both the story and the characters.